kmr1024/MSc-main-project/README.md

 # MSc-main-project
-This reposotory contains python program code used for doing p=my project.
+This reposotory contains python program code used for doing my MSc project.